 Types of change management

 Organisations, on the other hand, experience different types of change management – which you can view if you would like to discover what are the different types of organisational change.
+You can read more about the differences between Enterprise and Process change management here.

 Exceptional change management – In ‘exceptional change’ an individual experiences an isolated event in their life, it causes a difference, it may be important, but it does not spill over into other parts of their life, so the impact is therefore relatively limited.